 Definition, Type of Immunity and Types of Vaccines, Ingredients

 All the information in this article has been slightly readapted and rearranged from original sources for treating a subject so actual and sensitive.
-The purpose is to assemble these data in one place to provide additional details to whom interested considered the broad data available at this time and the need for many of us to understand always better and more around this matter.

 A vaccine is a substance that is introduced into the body to stimulate the immune response and to prevent infectious diseases.